luismeyer95/balar/README.md

 This code is equivalent to the previous example doing manual batching.
 It may look like it runs 2 network calls per request, but it only runs 2 network calls in total regardless of the number of requests.

-Essentially, Balar provides a clean scalar-like API to queue inputs to bulk functions of your choice and execute them in one batch.
+Essentially, Balar provides a clean API to queue inputs to bulk functions of your choice and execute them in one batch.
 No manual batching, no managing parallel states; just clean, focused scalar logic with bulk efficiency!

 </details>

 ## ⚙️ How it works

+In short, the processor function is executed concurrently for all inputs, but all executions "join" at synchronization checkpoints (Balar-wrapped function call sites) to allow the aggregation of inputs into batches before execution.
+Internally, the context tracking and synchronization is done by leveraging `AsyncLocalStorage` and deferred promises.

-The Balar executor calls the processor function provided to `balar.run()` for each input immediately, then tracks and controls the progress of each call.
-The concurrent execution of these calls is divided into steps, each new step being the result of a “checkpoint event”.
+When you call `balar.run(inputs, inputProcessorFn)`, the processor function is called for each input immediately.
+Balar then tracks and controls the progress of each call.
+The concurrent execution of these calls is divided into steps, each new step being the result of a “synchronization event”.

-Whenever any given execution of the processor function hits a call to a Balar function, it forwards some input(s) to execute within a bulk operation and registers itself as “awaiting a checkpoint”.
-This particular execution is on hold until the checkpoint resolves, and this checkpoint resolves once all the other executions have either:
+Whenever any given execution of the processor function hits a call to a Balar-wrapped function, the provided input(s) are stored internally and the execution is put on hold until a "sync event" happens.
+The sync event happens once all the other executions have either:

-- Called a Balar function themselves
+- Called a Balar-wrapped function themselves
 - Or returned from the processor function

 Once this happens, Balar executes all bulk operations that were buffered during this step using the inputs gathered from all executions.
-Results are then dispatched to the processor function executions, who then continue to progress towards the next checkpoint until all executions have returned.
+Results are then dispatched to the processor function executions which can continue to progress towards the next checkpoint.
+Rinse and repeat until all executions have returned their result.

-In short, the processor function is executed concurrently for all inputs, but with added synchronization checkpoints at Balar function call sites to allow accumulating multiple actions/queries into single bulk operations.
 See the budget update example annotated with checkpoint information below.

 ```ts
 const requests = [